 - 7.4 The Contractor awarded this project shall guarantee all work executed under this contract for a period of twelve (12) months after the date of substantial completion.
 (Special guarantee provisions, if any, specified elsewhere in this document shall take precedence.)
 Neither final payment nor any provision of the contract documents shall relieve the Contractor of any responsibility for faulty materials or workmanship.
 The Contractor shall remedy any defect and pay for all damages to work that appears within a period of twelve (12) months from the date of final completion. - 7.4 The Contractor shall be responsible for all damages to public and private property.
 The Contractor shall have at least one responsible individual who is dedicated to resolving reports of property damage.
 Contractor shall maintain a log of property damage reports and their resolution, including dates for each damage report, pictures, contact information, and resolution.
-If public or private property damaged by the Contractor is not repaired or resolved on a timely basis to the satisfaction of the City, the City has the option of having the damage repaired at the Contractor's expense to be reimbursed to the City or withheld from retainage or submitted to Contractor's Surety for payment under Contractor's Performance Bond.
-The City/ECIA will retain 5% of the amount due to the Contractor as per lowa Code Section 573.12(1).
+If public or private property damaged by the Contractor is not repaired or resolved on a timely basis to the satisfaction of the City, the City has the option of having the damage repaired at the Contractor's expense to be reimbursed to the City or withheld from retainage or submitted to Contractor's Surety for payment under Contractor as per lowa Code Section 573.12(1).
 Said retainage will be for the purposes of both ensuring the completion of work to the City's satisfaction and as an offset to damages to public or private property.